ev2070/GlassGleam/README.md

 ## Contact

 I’d love to hear from you!
-If you have any questions, feedback, or suggestions about **Gleam Glass**, feel free to reach out.
+If you have any questions, feedback, or suggestions about **Glass Gleam**, feel free to reach out.

     Email: eviii.professional@gmail.com

-Thank you for exploring **Gleam Glass**!
+Thank you for exploring **Glass Gleam**!